nimccoll/ManagedServiceFabric/README.md

 ## Scripts and Templates
 ### create-lb.json
-This ARM template will create a Standard SKU Azure Load Balancer for use with the secondary node types of the Service Fabric Managed Cluster
+This ARM template will create a Standard SKU Azure Load Balancer for use with the secondary node type of the Service Fabric Managed Cluster

 **Parameters**
 - dnsName - The DNS name that will be used for the Azure Load Balancer